 Note: Another tool that uses Esko Cloud is Job Sharing, which is about temporarily sharing selected files from within a Job with an other Automation Engine on-premises location within your company group.
-Learn more in the chapter Collaborating via Esko Cloud.
+Learn more in the chapter Sharing to Collaborate with other AE servers.